ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 ## OAuth2 Parameters

 OAuth2 and OIDC define several parameters critical to the authentication process.
-Here’s how I approached their configuration:
+Here’s how I approached configuring some of the key parameters:

 - **`response_type`**: Set to `code`, as it securely delivers an authorization code.
 - **`response_mode`**: Used `form_post` for better security by avoiding sensitive data in URLs.